pknell/gitlab-terraform/blog.md

 Both roles (TerraformRole, and S3BackendRole) are locked-down so they can only be assumed by the role used by Terraform within the GitLab Runner.
-This is done within the AssumeRolePolicyDocument, by limiting the Principal to the Role ARN that was provided as a stack parameter:
+This is done within the AssumeRolePolicyDocument, by limiting the Principal to the ARN of the GitlabRunnerRole (of the DevOps account):

 ```
   TerraformRole: